-It’s easy to value your job purely on salary, but you could be missing out on thousands of pounds of extra value from perks at work, explains Hargreaves Lansdown's Sara Coles.
+It’s easy to value your job purely on salary, but you could be missing out on thousands of pounds of extra value from perks at work, explains Hargreaves Lansdown's Sarah Coles.

-When they ask at the interview whether there are any other questions, it’s unlikely that someone will enquire about the bike-to-work scheme.
+When a potential employer asks at the interview whether there are any other questions, it’s unlikely that someone will enquire about the bike-to-work scheme.

 Yet a good benefits package can in some cases be worth more than 10% of your salary.